 D’ = D / t

 One of the principle characteristics of radiation is its ionizing effect.
-The number of ions present in the air is a measurement of how intense the radiation is.
-The ion dose or exposure is calculated by measuring the ratio of ions in air Q and the mass m of the irradiated air:
+The number of ions present in the air is a measurement of the intensity of the radiation.
+The ion dose or exposure is calculated by measuring the ratio of ions in the air Q and the mass m of the irradiated air:

 ion dose J = Q / m